 Reaching a financial settlement with your spouse can often be one of the most difficult aspects of your divorce.

-It is important to understand that the completion of your divorce does not bring an end to any financial claims, which you or your partner may have against one another, unless you have entered in to a Financial Consent Order.
+It is important to understand that the completion of your divorce does not bring an end to any financial claims which you or your partner may have against one another, unless you have a sealed Court order.
+You and your partner may not wish to have an agreement enforced upon you by the Court therefore, a Financial Consent Order could be drafted and submitted to the Courts also.

-You can conduct financial negotiations prior to issuing the divorce petition, alongside the divorce proceedings or once your divorce has been concluded.
+You can conduct financial negotiations prior to issuing the divorce application, alongside the divorce proceedings or once your divorce has been concluded.

 If you do not resolve the financial aspect of the divorce, then you and your partner retain the right to make financial claims against each other, and their estates, at any point in the future.